thatcovidlife/tcl-web/cline_docs/activeContext.md

 ## Current Task

-Completed implementation of a modern support form interface with animations, proper validation, translation integration, and backend API.
+Completed modernization of the mobile page by converting SCSS to Tailwind CSS, adding responsive breakpoints, implementing shadcn card components, and adding motion animations.

 ## Recent Changes

-1. Created a modern support form in `pages/support.vue` using UI components from `components/ui`
+1. Converted SCSS styles in `pages/mobile.vue` to Tailwind CSS utility classes
+2. Added responsive breakpoints for proper mobile handling
+3. Fixed desktop layout to show marketing visual next to title
+4. Updated bottom sections to use shadcn Card components
+5. Wrapped titles in CardHeader and descriptions in CardContent
-2. Added motion animations using `motion-v` with fade-in and slide-up effects
+6. Added subtle fade-in and slide-up animations to card elements using motion-v
-3. Implemented structured form components from `components/ui/form` for better validation
-4. Added a dropdown for product selection (website/mobile app)
-5. Removed card wrapper to match contribute form styling
-6. Added NuxtTurnstile element for security
-7. Added motion animations to contribute form for consistency
-8. Fixed translation strings to use correct keys from `i18n/locales/en.ts`
-9. Added back the name field to the support form
+7. Added fade-in animation to the NuxtImg marketing visual element
-10. Created API route in `server/api/support.post.ts` to handle form submissions
+8. Fixed duplicate attribute error by using proper Vue binding syntax for motion components

 ## Next Steps

 All requested tasks have been completed.
-The support form is now fully functional.
+The mobile page is now fully modernized with Tailwind CSS, responsive design, shadcn components, and smooth animations.

 ## Files Modified

-- `pages/support.vue` - Complete form implementation
-- `pages/contribute.vue` - Added motion animations
+- `pages/mobile.vue` - Complete modernization with Tailwind, shadcn components, and animations
-- `server/api/support.post.ts` - Created new API endpoint
-- `i18n/locales/en.ts` - Used existing translation strings